seshues/shlugins/README.md

 #

 **bugs**:
-*Leviathan*
+- leviathan
   - will flick EVERYWHERE when toggled on. takes a few attacks to start working when first toggled on, will not happen again even after toggling the plugin off unless you restart your client, flick the first ~5 yourself. might miss a tick on faster attack speeds for some reason.

 requires ethanapiplugin. chuck the .jar in the sideloaded-plugins folder